 Elías Tormo y Monzó (1869-1957)

-Graduated from the University of Valencia with bachelor"s degrees in Law and Philology, he also earned his doctoral degrees in both disciplines from "La Universidad Central de Madrid" in 1980.
+He graduated from the University of Valencia with a degree in Law and Philology and he earned his doctoral degrees in both disciplines from the Central University of Madrid in 1890.

-He had a conservative ideology and held leadership positions as Deputy of the Congress and Senator and membership in the National Assembly.
-He also served in leadership roles at the university until he finally became Rector from 1929 to 1930.
-After this experience, he was appointed Minister of Public Instruction from 1930 to 1931.
+He had a conservative ideology and held leadership positions as Deputy of Congress, Senator and Member of the National Assembly.
+He also served in leadership roles at the university until he served as Rector from 1929 to 1930.
+After this experience, he was appointed as Minister of Public Instruction from 1930 to 1931.

 As a Professor of History and Arts and a member of the Governing Board of the Prado Museum, he was connected to the Centre of Historical Studies.
 Together with Manuel Gomez-Moreno, he contributed to consolidating History of Art as an academic discipline.